RafeeqMcGiveron.com

 Picture

-Heinlein was only the editor of this collection rather than author—very quaint cover art on this edition, however.
+Heinlein was the editor of this collection rather than author of the stories—very quaint cover art on this edition, however.

 Picture